Doctor Fate: Description and personality

-Magic visual system and design

-In visualizing Doctor Fate's magic within mainstream comic books, artist Walt Simonson explained in an interview he sought to establish a structured visual language similar to Steve Ditko’s approach on Doctor Strange.
+In visualizing Doctor Fate's magic within mainstream comic books, artist Walt Simonson explained in an interview he sought to establish a structured visual language similar to Steve Ditko's approach on Doctor Strange.
 Inspired by Ditko's use of vectors and circles to give magic a coherent system, Doctor Fate's design instead employed the Egyptian ankh as a recurring symbol.
-This was combined with typographic experimentation—using letters and geometric forms such as circles and spirals as design elements—to create a distinctive visual system.
+This was combined with typographic experimentation — using letters and geometric forms such as circles and spirals as design elements—to create a distinctive visual system.
 Since its creation, the ankh has since remained a consistent motif for the character and the later incarnations.

-Within the DC Extended Universe, Doctor Fate's magical effects were alternatively depicted through refractive and crystalline visuals developed by Wētā FX and other studios; According to VFX supervisor Bill Westenhofer, the team emphasized a “refractive crystalline structure” to make the magic interact with scene lighting, while incorporating the Egyptian ankh motif.
-Fate's abilities also included the creation of crystalline forcefields, glass-like clones that shatter on impact, and geometric constructs to giving the character's magic a distinct and structured visual identity.
+Within the DC Extended Universe, Doctor Fate's magical effects were alternatively depicted through refractive and crystalline visuals developed by Wētā FX and other studios; according to VFX supervisor Bill Westenhofer, the team emphasized a "refractive crystalline structure" to make the magic interact with scene lighting, while incorporating the Egyptian ankh motif.
+Fate's abilities also included the creation of crystalline force fields, glass-like clones that shatter on impact, and geometric constructs to giving the character's magic a distinct and structured visual identity.